General Admissions Requirements

 - Substantial relevant experience in an educationally-related field (e.g: experience and/ or employment as an Educational Assistant or Early Childhood Educator, employment as an uncertified/supply teacher, private school/Montessori teaching experience); or,

 - Demonstrated proficiency in an identified area of need in the publicly-funded school systems in Ontario (e.g: French language proficiency)

 Additional Track Requirements

 Primary/Junior Track Applicants

-Primary/Junior applicants who wish to focus on teaching French as a Second Language must first pass the French Language Competency Test.
+Primary/Junior applicants who wish to focus on teaching French as a Second Language must first pass the French Language Proficiency Test.

 Junior/Intermediate Track Applicants